endormi/tilux/docs/README.md

 For example:

-**Note**: In the example below, latest updated file runs from current folder not inside tilux.
+**Note**: In the example below, latest updated file runs from current folder not inside tilux, same for fs.

 ```bash
 # Ruby